Web security is the rage these days because of multiple hacking incidents that make the news.

 AES comprises the following ciphers: AES-128, AES-192, and AES-256.
 Each cipher encrypts and decrypts data in 128-bit blocks and provides enhanced security.

-If you are running a member based site, eCommerce, accepting payment then you must secure your site with TLS certificate.
+If you are running a member-based site, eCommerce, accepting payment then you must secure your site with a TLS certificate.

 User data should always be protected.